josephclaymiller/Hot-Tub-Time/README.md

 - [x] User can add test strip to list
 - [x] User can remove test strip from list
 - [x] User can view details of a test strip on the list
-- [x] User can keep data from previous uses of app
+- [x] User keeps data from previous uses of app

 Future features: